 The entire circumcision (including bandaging) takes under 60 seconds.
 To calm the baby during the procedure, a sugar filled gauze pacifier soaked with sweet juice is used, as well as sufficient local anaesthetic.

-The objective of the Pollock Technique™ is to minimize stress on the infant and family via maximum pain control and a quick and simple procedure.
+Our goal is to minimize stress for both the infant and family by providing maximum pain control and a quick, straightforward procedure.

 An infant circumcision is often undertaken for cultural and religious reasons, and there can be health benefits as well: